jonathanstark/nitch/README.md

 Nitch
 =====

+## Waffling

 ## Housekeeping

-* Watch complications
-* New Pebble site
 * Simple Switch
-* Artifact update (type, des/dev false dichotomy, designers using git, etc.)
-* Pavlok

 ## Bug Report

 * StickyAlbums albums sticking in "republishing" state when republishing the brand
-* Rails/activeRecord bug

 ## Feature

-* IndexedDB - it'll get there but this is bleed edge territory right now
+* IndexedDB delayed - it'll get there but this is bleed edge territory right now
+* Physical Web

 ## Topic Ideas

+* Selenium?
 * Google Cardboard and designing for 3d + 360
 * Gadgets episode?
     * HooToo